-Lush bright green leaves with red flowers are unique specialties of purple star lipstick plant.
+Lush bright green leaves with red flowers are unique specialties of the purple star lipstick plants.

 Red Lipstick Plant

-It has red flower and shiny bright green leaves like purple star.
+It has red flowers and shiny bright green leaves like purple star.

 Tangerine Lipstick Plant

-Orange yellow flower with green leaves are main unique characteristics of tangerine variety.
+Orange-yellow flowers with green leaves are the main unique characteristics of the tangerine variety.

-It is a variety with most unique and diversified features.
-It has white streaking leaves and orange red flowers.
+It is a variety with the most unique and diversified features.
+It has white streaking leaves and orange-red flowers.

-All of the above mentioned varieties are worth growing and have own specific characteristics but there are bonus varieties that must be irreplaceable from your lounge
+All of the above-mentioned varieties are worth growing and have their own specific characteristics but there are bonus varieties that must be irreplaceable from your lounge

 - Black Pagoda